 Irrigation scheduling can be accomplished using different tools.
 Each tool has its benefits and weaknesses (Table 6).
 It is critical to use each tool as it is intended to ensure tropical fruit trees have the irrigation water they need.

-Calculation of irrigation using the ET method to analyze a one-week period of sprinkler irrigation during the month of May.
+Table 3.
+Calculation of irrigation using the ET data to analyze a one-week period of sprinkler irrigation during the month of May.

-List of irrigation tools with advantages and disadvantages for tropical fruit.
+Table 6.
+List of irrigation tools and methods with advantages and disadvantages.